kamalmarhubi/rust-bisect/README.md

 time for download time when comparing against `git bisect`.
 This can be followed up with a `git bisect` to find the exact commit from among a much smaller set of commits.

+Since rust-bisect uses multirust-rs, all nightlies that are installed to test against will be installed in your multirust root directory.
+At present they are not cleaned up, or in any way distinguished from toolchains you installed directly through multirust or multirust-rs.